-In January 2020, we adopted ASC 326, which replaced the former incurred loss methodology with an expected credit loss methodology that requires consideration of a broader range of information to estimate expected credit losses over the lifetime of an asset.
+Our expected credit loss methodology requires consideration of a broader range of information to estimate expected credit losses over the lifetime of an asset.
 The ACL is a valuation reserve established and maintained by charges against operating income.
 It is an estimate of expected credit losses, measured over the contractual life of a loan, that considers historical loss experience, current conditions and forecasts of future economic conditions.